-Prominent author Ayaan Hirsi Ali, founder of the AHA foundation that works to eradicate the practice of female genital mutilation, had to cancel her scheduled Australian tour recently.
-She cited security threat as the reason.
-Hirsi Ali’s life, and the constant danger posed to her by radicals who have issued death threats for her criticism of Islam, is no surprise and has been previously covered in an extensive piece here.
-The outcry and rage following the cancellation is slowly dying down, and Hirsi Ali has retaliated to the accusations level against her by a few Muslim women in Australia through a video.
+Prominent author Ayaan Hirsi Ali, founder of the AHA foundation that works to eradicate the practice of female genital mutilation, had to cancel her scheduled Australian tour recently, citing security threats as the reason.
+The danger faced by Hirsi Ali due to her criticism of Islam, is no surprise and has been previously covered in an extensive piece here.
+The outcry following the cancellation is slowly dying down, and Hirsi Ali has retaliated to the accusations level against her by a few Muslim women in Australia through a video.
 Inevitably, pieces both supporting and lauding Hirsi Ali for her work and stances have popped up, along with the invariable list of videos and articles denouncing her as a fraud.
-These criticisms are being peddled around the internet, with brief links promising explosive exposés proliferating on social media.
+These criticisms are being peddled around the internet, with a few brief links promising explosive exposés proliferating on social media.

 Take the example of this piece by Max Blumenthal, over at Alternet.org who blandly makes the statement that Hirsi Ali ‘makes stuff up’.
-After a circuitous argument regarding the source of her statistic (claiming 70% of the world’s violence is among Muslims), the writer emphasises the summary conclusion that Hirsi Ali ‘lies’ about too much to be taken seriously.
+After a circuitous argument regarding the source of her statistic where she claims that 70% of the world’s violence is among Muslims, and explaining that the source cannot be verified, Blumenthal reaches the summary conclusion that Hirsi Ali ‘lies’ about too much to be taken seriously.
 Blumenthal’s own source for his argument on the 70% statistic has now been identified as being employed in the communications, and not in research department of the organisation.
-He also cleverly points out that the majority of ‘deaths’ are due to the Syrian conflict, which is not rooted in religion.
+He also (cleverly, as he imagines) points out that the majority of ‘deaths’ are due to the Syrian conflict, which is not rooted in religion.
 Either Blumenthal believes conflict dynamics in Syria before 2012 are irrelevant, or he has conveniently overlooked the sectarian roots and aspects of the Syrian conflict – a divide engendered and sustained by religion.
+Either way, his attacks on her are so specious so as to be almost laughable.

 There is one particular tale that weaves itself through this narrative that Hirsi Ali is a liar, which I find ironically amusing.
 Some of the more enterprising of her critics have alleged that her brother had been interviewed and denied she was to be forced into marriage.
 Forced or child marriage and honour killing is not limited to or exclusive to Muslim majority countries, but ranges across very diverse cultures.
 What they do have in common however, is that the male members of the family exclusively drive such decision-making and violence – a fact that any women’s rights organisation will attest to.
 These men will have been known to deny any pertinent fact that will betray their role in their daughter’s or sister’s misery.
 A few simple searches on the internet will reveal this trend plainly enough.
 Her detractors contend that in her account of fleeing a forced marriage, it is her word against his.
 But one must evaluate her claim in light of known and incontrovertible facts about forced marriages, which is that male members are often primary perpetrators.
 Taking her brother’s word at face value is, therefore, laughably tantamount to allowing an accused to sign his own declaration of innocence.